rschili/netcore-UI-samples/README.md

 # netcore-UI-samples
-sample collection for various UI frameworks using .NET Core
+A collection of simple sample applications for various UI frameworks that consume a shared .NET Core library.

 ## Overview